 Thankfully, there are plenty of relatively quick and easy ways to use less water, with little or no interruption to your daily life.
-Here are seven tips to help reduce your water bill and give back to the planet by practicing water conservation.
+Here are several tips to help reduce your water bill and give back to the planet by practicing water conservation.

 Leaky plumbing fixtures are annoying, but they can also be expensive.
 If you have a leaky faucet, toilet or other equipment it’s time to finally get them repaired.

 One household leak wastes an average of 10,000 gallons of water per year, according to the Pittsburgh Water & Sewer Authority.
 Fixing the issue can reduce your water bill by up to 10%.

 Not sure if you have any leaks?
 If your water bill has mysteriously gone up, this is a telltale sign you might have one, so it’s time to start investigating.

 Replace Old Toilets

 You might be unbothered by your old toilet, but keeping it around could be costly.
 In fact, toilet flushing is a major use of water inside the home, according to EnergyStar.